 There is CRGAR (Costa Rica Global Associations of Realtors) and CCCBR (The Costa Rican Chamber of Commerce for Real Estate Camara Costaricense de Correadores de Bienes y Raices in Spanish).
 Together we are pushing the Senate to pass a law making it mandatory that all real estate agents become licensed according to a standard of ethics you would expect in this industry.
 We hope in the next couple years to have this accomplished but, in the meantime, it is up to the buyers and sellers to weed out the fly by night agents in our industry.

-If you are trying to choose among the many Costa Rica real estate agents, I encourage you to ask them the three following questions:
+If you are trying to choose among the many Costa Rica real estate agents, I encourage you to ask them the four following questions:

 1. Are you a Legal Permanent Resident or Citizen of Costa Rica?
 If their answer is NO, or vague at best, immediately stop communicating with them and find another agent.
 Ask to see their Cedula, which is their Costa Rica identification.
 If they are not a Permanent Resident they are working illegally.
 First of all, anyone who hasn’t even taken the time to invest in their own ability to stay and work legally in this country surely isn’t going to have your best interest at heart.
 Secondly, they are just looking to make enough commission to stay a little while longer in paradise, before they pack up and move to another destination.
 Their only concern is their income, NOT finding you the correct, best and safe investment and they surely won’t be here later on when you move or need to resell your property.